rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 caption: [S–N curve @Suresh1998],
 )

-The S–N curve, or Wöhler curve, is a log-log plot of stress amplitude versus cycles to failure.
+The S–N curve, or _Wöhler_ curve, is a log-log plot of stress amplitude versus cycles to failure.
 It provides a clear picture of how materials behave under repeated loading, revealing the reduction in life as stress increases.
-The concept originated in the mid 19th century through the pioneering work of August Wöhler, a German railway engineer who conducted systematic fatigue tests on railway axles to study their failure mechanisms under cyclic loading.
-His experiments involved applying alternating stresses to metal components and observing the number of cycles to failure, laying the foundation for modern fatigue testing @Suresh1998.
+The concept originated in the mid 19th century through the pioneering work of _August Wöhler_ @wohler1870 , a German railway engineer who conducted systematic fatigue tests on railway axles to study their failure mechanisms under cyclic loading @Suresh1998.

 The S–N curve typically exhibits two distinct regions.
 In the high stress, low cycle region, materials fail quickly after a small number of cycles.
 In the low stress, high cycle region, materials can withstand millions of cycles before failure.
 For many steels and ferrous metals, the S–N curve flattens at low stress levels, reaching what is called the endurance limit or fatigue limit.
 Materials operating below this threshold can theoretically withstand infinite cycles without failure.
 However, aluminum and many non-ferrous metals lack a defined endurance limit and will eventually fail even at very low stress levels @Suresh1998.
-S–N curves are constructed experimentally and typically fitted using Basquin's law.
+S–N curves are constructed experimentally and typically fitted using _Basquin's law_.
 This approach helps engineers create test profiles that reflect real use conditions in a compressed timeframe @Juvinall2012 @Suresh1998.

-Miner's law lets engineers sum damage from diverse stress cycles, Basquin's law predicts fatigue life as a function of stress amplitude, and S–N curve visualises material performance under varying conditions.
+_Miner's law_ lets engineers sum damage from diverse stress cycles, _Basquin's law_ predicts fatigue life as a function of stress amplitude, and S–N curve visualises material performance under varying conditions.
 These tools are foundational for accelerated vibration testing strategies, ensuring components are reliable and safe without unnecessary overtesting @Pook2007.

 == Mission synthesis <missionsynthesis>

 The concept of mission synthesis originates from the need to reproduce the fatigue damage experienced by structures in real operational environments within shorter laboratory tests.
 After World War II, engineers in aerospace and defense realised that many standardised tests defined by conservative envelopes either undertested or overtested components.
-Early studies on fatigue, such as Basquin’s stress-life relationship (1910) @oh1910exponential or Miner’s linear cumulative damage hypothesis (1945), provided a mathematical foundation to link cyclic loading with fatigue life @miner1945cumulative.
+Early studies on fatigue, such as _Basquin’s_ stress-life relationship (1910) @oh1910exponential or _Miner’s_ linear cumulative damage hypothesis (1945), provided a mathematical foundation to link cyclic loading with fatigue life @miner1945cumulative.

 === Test tailoring procedure

-Lalanne @lalanne2010mechanicalvol defines _test tailoring_ as the structured process of creating test specifications directly from a product's life cycle profile and its real environment data, rather than from fixed standard envelopes.
-This approach is consistent with modern standards such as GAM.EG13 and MIL-STD-810F/G, and STANAG 4370 (AECTP 400), which all require that mechanical and climatic tests reflect measured service conditions rather than arbitrary limits.
+_Lalanne_ @lalanne2010mechanicalvol defines test tailoring as the structured process of creating test specifications directly from a product's life cycle profile and its real environment data, rather than from fixed standard envelopes.
+This approach is consistent with modern standards such as _GAM.EG13_ and _MIL-STD-810F/G_, and _STANAG 4370 (AECTP 400)_, which all require that mechanical and climatic tests reflect measured service conditions rather than arbitrary limits.

 #figure(
 box(stroke: 1pt + black, inset: 25pt, radius: 3pt)[
-  #image("../../Images/general_tailoring_procedure_cropped.pdf", width: 100mm)
+  #image("../../Images/general_tailoring_procedure_cropped.pdf", width: 80mm)
 ],
-caption: [General Tailoring Procedure @lalanne2010mechanicalvol], ) <general_tailoring_procedure>
+caption: [General tailoring procedure @lalanne2010mechanicalvol], ) <general_tailoring_procedure>

-According to Lalanne, tailoring consists of four principal stages,
+According to _Lalanne_, tailoring consists of four principal stages,

-+ Analysis of the life cycle profile -- Identify and divide the product's operational life into "situations", each representing a distinct environment (e.g., storage, transport, flight, operation).
++ Analysis of the life cycle profile - Identify and divide the product's operational life into "situations", each representing a distinct environment (e.g., storage, transport, flight, operation).
 Each situation is further broken into events of sub-situations (e.g., take-off, cruise, landing), characterised qualitatively by factors such as vibration type, shock, temperature, acoustics.
-+ Collection of real environment data -- Quantify each situation using measured time histories of PSDs.
++ Collection of real environment data - Quantify each situation using measured time histories of PSD.
 Parameters include vibration amplitudes, temperature ranges, and durations.
-+ Synopsis of data -- The collected data from all events within a situation are condensed into representative spectra,
++ Synopsis of data - The collected data from all events within a situation are condensed into representative spectra,
   - Compute SRS for shock events.
   - Compute ERS and FDS for vibration events.
   - Determine statistical descriptors such as the mean, standard deviation, and variation coefficient for each frequency band.
   - Combine the results - for shocks, by enveloping all SRS curves anf for vibrations, by summing FDS curves and enveloping ERS curves.
   - The result of this stage is one representative set of spectra per situation - an SRS, an ERS, and an FDS.
-+ Establishment of the test programme -- From the composite FDS of the life profile, generate a test spectrum that reproduces the same cumulative fatigue damage in a shorter, laboratory-controlled time.
++ Establishment of the test programme - From the composite FDS of the life profile, generate a test spectrum that reproduces the same cumulative fatigue damage in a shorter, laboratory controlled time.
 Apply test factors that account for sample size, confidence level, and the probability of failure.

 This procedure ensures that the resulting test is representative, traceable, efficiently accelerated and severe enough to reproduce service damage without introducing unrealistic loads.